dib-lab/2020-paper-sourmash-gather/manuscript.md

 mix and match taxonomies is easy b/c we anchor to genomes.

+Compared to previous taxonomic profiling methods, _Scaled MinHash_ can also be seen as a mix of two other approaches: It uses exact $k$-mer matching and assignment, and the $k$-mers selected by the MinHashing process are equivalent to implicitly-defined markers.
+It differs from previous approaches because only a subset of the $k$-mer composition is used for matching, and traditional gene markers are explicitly chosen due to sequence conservation and low mutation rates, while MinHashing $k$-mers generates a randomized, but consistent across datasets, set of marker $k$-mers.

 ## Algorithm is simple, computational performance is great

 Performant implementation in sourmasha Python API for data exploration